arnohe/arnohe.github.io/index.md

 Beyond puzzles and problems, I find inspiration in the intricate details of nature.
 When I’m not tinkering with software projects, you’ll find me outdoors birdwatching, every sighting cultivates my focus and curiosity.

-I’m actively seeking an entry-level position where I can learn, grow, and contribute to impactful projects.
+I’m actively seeking an entry-level position where I can learn, grow, and contribute to innovative projects.
 Feel free to review my portfolio or contact me directly to discuss potential opportunities.